 Prior to attending law school, Ms. Kailasanath conducted graduate-level neuroendocrinology research and co-authored several publications.
 She also worked as a life sciences marketing and sales management consultant.

-- Biotechnology company developing therapies based on gene delivery technology and an evaluation, feasibility and option agreement.
+- Biotechnology company developing therapies based on gene delivery technology in an evaluation, feasibility and option agreement.

 - Medical device company in connection with the drafting and negotiation of numerous consulting, supply and development agreements with universities, development and supply partners around the world.